-We talk a lot about trimming and shaving.
-We make male grooming tools.
-We maintain a blog dedicated to grooming knowledge.
-Despite all of that, if you try to order a razor from us, you might have a hard time finding it.
-This has led many people to ask us if The Plow™ 2.0 safety razor from MANSCAPED™ is discontinued.
+We talk a lot about trimming and shaving, we make male grooming tools, and we maintain a blog dedicated to grooming knowledge.
+Despite all of that, if you try to order a razor from us, you might have difficulty finding it.
+Not seeing the Plow 2.0 has led many people to ask us if The Plow™ 2.0 safety razor from MANSCAPED™ is discontinued.
 We have good news.
-Our safety razor is still available, but it's now available to the general male public, i.e. you, instead of being reserved for members.
-Keep reading, and we’ll show you how to get one.
-More importantly, we’ll show you what to do with it.
+Our safety razor is still available, but it's now open to the general male public, i.e., you, instead of being reserved for members.
+Keep reading, and we'll show you how to get one.
+More importantly, we'll show you what to do with it.

 Safety razors are still the gold standard when it comes to shaving, and there are a lot of reasons for that.
 Mostly, it comes down to some key advantages.
 Safety razors are much safer and easier to maintain than their modern replacements, but even when you are grooming, the safety razor offers benefits that you should consider.

-The first major advantage of using a safety razor is that it reduces irritation.
-This is because modern disposable razors tend to have multiple blades.
-The philosophy is that having more blades reduces the number of strokes it takes to shave and therefore reduces irritation.
-This isn’t quite right.
+The first significant advantage of using a safety razor is that it reduces irritation.
+Irritation is reduced because modern disposable razors tend to have multiple blades.
+The philosophy is that having more blades minimizes the number of strokes it takes to shave and reduces irritation; this isn't quite right.
 With a disposable razor, multiple blades make a single unit last longer before it needs to be replaced.

-With a safety razor, you don’t have to worry about that so much.
-You get a pack of blades and you can replace them whenever you need to.
-So, you don’t need multiple blades on a single razor.
-The good news is that this actually reduces irritation when you shave.
-With multiple blades, you get several times the stress and irritation on the skin with each pass of the razor.
-When you have just one blade on your safety razor, you minimize the stress on your skin.
+With a safety razor, you don't have to worry about that so much.
+You get a pack of blades, and you can replace them whenever you need to.
+So, you don't need multiple blades on a single razor.
+The good news is that this reduces irritation when you shave.
+With multiple blades, you get several times the stress and irritation on the skin with each razor's pass.
+When you have just one blade on your safety razor, you minimize the strain on your skin.

 In the 1900s, the concept was improved and expanded.
 People figured out how to mass-produce safety razors, and they were considered the safest and best way to shave.
 You could find a safety razor in every home for decades following.

-It was in 1970 that the first cartridge razor hit the market, and from there, the prevalence of safety razors began to fall.
-Today, safety razors are making a huge comeback as people have realized they are safer, cheaper and better for the environment than disposable cartridge razors.
+In 1970, the first cartridge razor hit the market, and from there, the prevalence of safety razors began to fall.
+Today, safety razors are making a huge comeback as people have realized they are safer, cheaper, and better for the environment than disposable cartridge razors.